 Following a string of ransom attempts and leaks, a trove of data on over 200 million Twitter users circulated among hackers in December 2022, and was published in full on BreachForums on January 4th.
 This data includes email addresses, names, and usernames, but does not appear to include passwords or other highly sensitive data.

-This data was originally scraped by exploiting an API vulnerability that was exposed from June 2021 to January 2022.
-This vulnerability was exploited repeatedly by different hacker, and resulted in multiple ransomware attempts and leaks in the latter half of 2022.
+This data was originally scraped by exploiting an API vulnerability that persisted from June 2021 to January 2022.
+This vulnerability was exploited repeatedly by different hackers, and resulted in multiple ransomware attempts and leaks in the latter half of 2022.
 Most recently, a hacker known as Ryushi attempted to ransom the data for $200,000 in late December.

 Some reports have pegged the number of compromised accounts as high as 400 million, but after removing duplicates, the final number appears close to 210 million.
 It does include data on a number of high-profile accounts, such as those of Alexandria Ocasio-Cortez, Donald Trump Jr, and Mark Cuban.